 It’s a surprisingly small thing that makes an absolutely huge f*cking difference.

 This is something that I’ve become ‘aware of’ in the last couple of years – and I’m pretty sure it’s why I’ve been able to sidle into sales relatively easily.

 I’ve had no formal training, and in the last four years, everything I’ve picked up has come from YouTube tutorials, sales books, and now sales coaching.

-So then I suppose maybe I have had formal training haha.
+So then I suppose maybe I have had formal training regarding tonality in sales haha.

-Anyway, Strawberry is Italian born and raised and I’m a British Indian, and so when it comes to the stereotypical tonality you’d associate with us culturally – you’d say it’s poles apart.
+Anyway, Strawberry is Italian born and raised and I’m a British Indian, and so when it comes to the stereotypical tonality in speech you’d associate with us culturally – you’d say it’s poles apart.

 The British tend to be more neutral, flatter and even in tone – whilst the Italians – well they’re tone speaks for themselves.

 I guess now, 9 years later we’ve reached some kind of middle ground – but over these years, tonal modulation – as I think Jordan Belfort calls it – has been a significant factor in helping me win business and I want to walk you through what it is today and why it’s important.

 WTF is Tonality in Sales Anyway?